electrona/lemonade-android/README.md

-# lemonade-android
+# Lemonade
- Lemonade Android I made learning Kotlin
+ Lemonade for Android that I made learning Kotlin.